Gloomstalker

 Screen capture of player on initial game screen.

-Gloomstalker was a short horror exploration game developed during my studies at Cal State East Bay, created in collaboration with Jessica Villanueva, Adrian Casarez, and Bulli Sot.
+Gloomstalker was a short horror exploration game developed during my studies at Cal State East Bay as part of the Fall 2024 Semester, created in collaboration with Jessica Villanueva, Adrian Casarez, and Bulli Sot.
 Built in JavaScript using the p5.js library, the project was inspired by minimalist horror titles such as FAITH, aiming to recreate the unsettling tension of retro horror through simple visuals and player-driven discovery.
 Players navigated a dark, forested environment across multiple screens, gathering items and courage to ultimately confront a stalking monster.
 The objective for our team was to create a concise, atmospheric experience that balanced fear, tension, and player agency within a small-scale interactive project.

 Hiding is considerably more effective than flight at this stage.